-Savory beef Birria is easier than you might think to make with a homemade adobo sauce.
-While this Birria recipe does take some time, it is so worth every minute for enjoying the most juicy, tender, and incredibly flavorful Birria beef shredded tacos - plus, it's great for making ahead and freezing.
+Birria Tacos are easier than you might think to make with this crazy delicious homemade adobo sauce.
+While this Birria Tacos recipe does take some time, it is so worth every minute for enjoying the most juicy, tender, and incredibly flavorful Birria beef shredded tacos - plus, it's great for making ahead and freezing.

 - A heavy skillet for making the adobo sauce.